|

 the whole frackin' Universe."
 It was a rhetorical opinion shared

-in jest.
-That was true -- virtually every civilization had at
+Virtually every civilization had at

 least one Theite beacon on display in a cultural museum